Jamie Caven

-Jamie Robert Caven (born 10 March 1976) is an English former professional darts player who plays in British Darts Organisation (BDO) events.
-He has won seven events on the PDC Pro Tour, including two in the same weekend in May 2013.
-Caven was also the World Youth Masters champion in 1993.
+Jamie Robert Caven (born 10 March 1976) is an English former professional darts player who competed in Professional Darts Corporation and British Darts Organisation (BDO) events.
+He won seven PDC Pro Tour titles, including two in the same weekend in May 2013.
+Caven was also the 1993 World Youth Masters champion.

 Early life

 Caven has no sight in his right eye, after being stung by a bee when he was 18 months old.
 At the age of 17, Caven won the World Youth Masters.
 When he was 20, tumours were found in his pancreas resulting in its removal and his requirement to have four insulin injections a day for the rest of his life.
 This is where his darts nickname Jabba originated.

 Career

 Caven qualified for the 2008 World Championship at Alexandra Palace, and defeated Wes Newton in the first round 3–0, before playing Wayne Mardle in the second round, taking the first set before losing 4–1.

 Caven won his first PDC title, by edging Alan Tabern in a final leg decider to win the UK Open Welsh Regional in Newport in May 2009.
 A month later he reached his first PDC major quarter-final at the UK Open, where he lost 10–3 to Colin Osborne.

 Caven lost in the first round of the 2010 PDC World Championship to Gary Anderson 3–2.

 He won his first round match of the 2011 World Championship by defeating South Africa's Devon Petersen, 3–2, but was then whitewashed 4–0 by Colin Osborne in the last 32.

 Caven was seeded 18 for the 2012 World Championship but lost to Roland Scholten 1–3 in the first round.
 Caven trailed Joe Cullen 0–4 and 1–5 in the last 16 of the UK Open, but produced a superb comeback, concluding with a 160 finish in the deciding leg to take the match 9–8.

 He played Denis Ovens in the quarter-finals and lost 6–10.
 Caven qualified from Group 7 of the Championship League with a 6–4 victory against Paul Nicholson.
 He finished 2nd in the Winners Group, having won five of his seven league matches, but then lost to Simon Whitlock 4–6 in the semi-finals, having led 4–3.
 After all 33 ProTour events of 2012 had been played, Caven was 31st on the Order of Merit, just inside the top 32 who qualified for the Players Championship Finals.
 He lost to Whitlock 3–6 in the first round.